xzf0587/mcsmcp2/README.md

 > [!WARNING]
 > After completing the steps in this lab, you will have an MCP Server running on Azure that is publicly available.
 Ideally, you don't want that.
 Make sure to run `azd down` after finishing the lab to delete all the resources from your Azure subscription.

-### 🏃‍♀️ Run the MCP Server Locally
+### ⚖️ Choice: Run the server locally or deploy to Azure

+Now you have a choice!
+You either deploy the server locally - or you can deploy it to Azure.

+There are a couple of steps that you need to do for both:

 1. Clone this repository by running the following command:

     `git clone https://github.com/microsoft/mcsmcp.git`

-1. Open Visual Studio Code and open the sample folder
+1. Open Visual Studio Code and open the cloned folder
-1. Open the terminal and navigate to the sample folder
+1. Open the terminal and navigate to the cloned folder

+#### 🏃‍♀️ Run the MCP Server Locally

 1. Run `npm install`
 1. Run `npm run build && npm run start`